elilambnz/react-py/README.md

 render(<App />, document.getElementById('root'))
 ```

 Using the `usePython` hook, you can run code and access both stdout and stderr.
-For full usage instructions, see the [usage docs](https://elilambnz.github.io/react-py/docs/introduction/usage).
+For full usage instructions and framework specific guides, see the [usage docs](https://elilambnz.github.io/react-py/docs/introduction/usage).

 ## Documentation